 East Village in New York

 East Village in New York is probably my favourite neighbourhood.
-Not without reason: I lived here for a while and am not the only one who is fond of the place.
+Not without reason: this was the first neighbourhood in New York where I lived and am not the only one who is fond of the place.
 Madonna, Lady Gaga, Lou Reed, Iggy Pop – they all lost their hearts to this part of New York City.
 The East Village is characterised by its relatively low buildings and lack of big chain stores and tourists.
-For you, as a tourist, it’s exactly what makes the East Village a great place to discover.
+For you, as a traveller, it’s exactly what makes the East Village a great place to discover.
 The East Village is considered to be the area east of 3rd Avenue and the Bowery to the East River, between 14th and Houston Streets.

 Food and Drink in East Village

 The East Village is a trendy neighbourhood, tailored to the many young people living here.
 The area is home to many NYU students, which makes it a very socially involved neighbourhood.
 When exploring the East Village there’s a big chance that you’ll come across some graffiti or posters supporting current social movements.
 Consequently, there are many small bistro’s, pubs and student bars where you can grab a bite or a beer at a great price.
 Especially along Avenue A there are many accessible bars and eateries.
 Walk down this street between 6th and 11th Street and you will come across all kinds of nice restaurants.
 Like Miss Lily’s 7A Cafe on 7th Street, an (in my opinion) ancient Jamaican restaurant with an interior that immediately makes you happy.
 At the corner of 2nd Avenue and E 9th Street you find Veselka, a busy Ukrainian restaurant that serves great food.
 Their menu combines authentic Ukrainian dishes, pierogi for example, with American food like turkey.